apache/cassandra-java-driver/changelog/README.md

 ### 4.8.0 (in progress)

+- [new feature] JAVA-2808: Provide metrics bindings for Micrometer and MicroProfile
 - [new feature] JAVA-2773: Support new protocol v5 message format
 - [improvement] JAVA-2841: Raise timeouts during connection initialization
 - [bug] JAVA-2331: Unregister old metrics when a node gets removed or changes RPC address